Memberships & Associations

 Strategy 5: Social Media Engagement

-• The latest developments in your industry, niche or social issues that you address.
+• The latest developments in their industry, niche or social issues that they care about.

 In addition to this, social media allows you to directly engage with your members and leads.
-Thereby You can answer their questions, celebrate their achievements, and engage with them to stay in their thoughts.
-After all, the average person spends two hours and twenty four minutes on social media.
-Also the amount of social media users means you’ll reach a wider demographic of potential leads.
+You can answer their questions, celebrate their achievements, and engage with them on a personal level.

 Back to Contents